Hyderabad, Pakistan: Religion

-Hindus once formed the majority in Hyderabad prior to 1948, and today account for the largest religious minority in Hyderabad - forming 5% of the total population of the city.
-Hyderabad's Amil Hindus clan of the Lohana caste had been employed previously the Talpur Mirs for their Persian language proficiency and skills in bureaucracy - this role continued under the British as the Amils were recruited into colonial administration.
-The Amils formed the Amil Colony, which was where some of Hyderabad's finest colonial architecture was found.
-The Bhaiband clan, also of the Lohana caste, dominated commerce in the city.

-While Christians account for 1% of the total population, Hyderabad is the seat of a diocese of the Church of Pakistan and has five churches and a cathedral.
+The majority religion in Hyderabad Municipal Corporation is Islam, with 93.94% of the population.
+Hinduism (including those from Scheduled Castes) is practiced by 4.84%, while Christianity is practiced by 1.16% of the population.

 Geography

 Location

 Located at 25.367 °N latitude and 68.367 °E longitude with an elevation of 13 m, Hyderabad is located on the east bank of the Indus River and is roughly 150 km away from Karachi, the provincial capital.
 Two of Pakistan's largest highways, the Indus Highway and the National Highway join at Hyderabad.
 Several towns surrounding the city include Kotri at 6.7 km, Jamshoro at 8.1 km, Hattri at 5.0 km and Husri at 7.5 km.

 Climate

-Hyderabad has a hot desert climate (Köppen BWh), with warm conditions year-round.
+Hyderabad has a hot semi-arid climate (Köppen: BSh), with warm conditions year-round.
 The city is famous for its winds which moderate the otherwise hot climate.
 As a result, Hyderabadi homes traditionally feature "wind-catching" towers that funnel breezes down into living quarters in order to alleviate heat.